bvandewe/mock-and-roll/docs/quick-start.md

-# Quick Start Guide
+# Getting Started with Mock-and-Roll

-Get up and running with Mock-and-Roll in just a few minutes!
+Get up and running with Mock-and-Roll's highly configurable REST API server in just a few minutes!

 ## Prerequisites

 - Python 3.11+
 - Git
+- Redis (optional - for persistence features)

 ## 🚀 Quick Installation